chipsalliance/i3c-core/doc/source/controller_overview.md

 1. **Pre-populate the DAT:** All Device Address Table (DAT) entries for targets awaiting a dynamic address must be fully populated **before** initiating the DAA procedure with the `ENTDAA` CCC.
 2. **Handling Unassigned Targets:** If the specified `DEV_COUNT` number of dynamic addresses has been successfully assigned, but unaddressed devices still remain on the bus, the controller will return a value of `0x1` in the `DATA_LENGTH` field of the Response Descriptor.
 This signals to the host that at least one target device still requires an address.
 3. **DCT Initialization:** The Device Characteristics Table (DCT) Index always starts at `0`.

+### In-Band Interrupts (IBI)

+The I3C Controller supports the detection and servicing of In-Band Interrupts (IBIs) initiated by target devices.
+The controller can recognize and process these interrupts whether they are raised during a Bus Available condition or during arbitrable address headers.

+When an IBI is processed, the controller writes the resulting data into the `PIOCONTROL.IBI_PORT` CSR.
+To ensure efficient reading by the host software, the IBI data is packed into the 32-bit port in the following sequence:

+1. **IBI Status Descriptor:** The first 32-bit word (DWORD) written to the port is always the IBI Status Descriptor.
+This descriptor contains vital metadata about the interrupt, including the `data_length` (in bytes) of the incoming payload as well as the dynamic address of the target issuing the IBI.
+2. **Payload Data:** The Status Descriptor is immediately followed by the actual IBI data payload.
+The data is chunked and written as `(data_length + 3) / 4` DWORDs.
+3. **Mandatory Data Byte (MDB) Placement:** If the target sends a Mandatory Data Byte (MDB), it is always packed into the Least Significant Byte (LSB) of the very first data DWORD immediately following the Status Descriptor.

+#### Internal Buffer & Overflow Handling
+In accordance with the I3C HCI Specification (Section 6.9.1, *IBI Handling in PIO Mode*), the controller utilizes an internal hardware buffer to temporarily hold the target's optional IBI data bytes during the read transaction.

+* **Overflow Condition:** If a target attempts to send a number of optional bytes that is **greater than or equal to** the internal buffer size, the controller will flag an error and immediately abort the IBI transaction.
+* **Data Retention:** In the event of a buffer overflow and subsequent abort, the controller recovers by writing the first *buffer size* bytes (the maximum data it successfully captured before the abort) into the `IBI_PORT`.

 ### Error Conditions